After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Will the Seattle Seahawks make the playoffs this year?

-The Seattle Seahawks did make the playoffs last year after finishing with a 12-4 record, first in the NFC West and third in the NFC.
+The Seattle Seahawks did not make the playoffs last year after finishing with a 7-10 record, last in the NFC West and tenth in the NFC.

 When do the Seattle Seahawks play?